FerRacimo/popgen-pink-salmon/README.md

 We will go over each of these scripts in turn.

 ### Getting started
-* Clone or download this repository (to be run in terminal)
+* Clone or download this repository (to be run in terminal from ~/exercises or a similar directory)
 ```
 mkdir popgen2018-pink_salmon
 cd popgen2018-pink_salmon